auerlab/biolibc/README.md

 Biolibc is a collection of high-quality bricks that can be used to build efficient, robust software applications in place of disposable scripts.
 Using biolibc, you can easily develop permanent solutions that are easy to use and install, with near-optimal performance, so that no one ever need reinvent that particular wheel.
+Biolibc also facilitates developemtn of more complex applications by providing many commonly used building blocks, thus relieving you low-level coding.

 For some examples, see [biolibc-tools](https://github.com/auerlab/biolibc-tools),